 Learning methods and outcomes

 James Skrivens: James is the head mushroom grower at Coed Talylan.
 James began his journey into the world of mushroom cultivating successfully culturing a wild oyster mushroom found in the Forest of Dean.
 After growing this strain of Pleurotus Ostreatus on straw he soon began to delve deeper into the world of “mycorestoration” with a desire to find ways of applying these ideas and techniques to the design of integrated agroecosystems.
-James plans to develop the woodlands of Coed Talylan into an example of “Mycoforesty” and applied mycology.
-Alongside this he is also creating a “Fungal Forest Wilderness Park” in a 2 acre section of the woodland.
+James plans to develop the woodlands of Coed Talylan into an example of “Mycoforesty” and applied mycology as a foundational approach to designing agroecological methods of land management.
+Alongside this he is also creating a fungal nature reserve as part of a long term conservation strategy for the woodland.
 These endeavours are recorded and shared through the Mycogeneration website, an online resource to support participants of the Mushroom Cultivation Course in their future mushroom growing practice.

 Coed Talylan is a 70 acre woodland on the western edge of the Brecon Beacons.
 Nestled below the iron age hill fort of Garn Goch in the foothills of the Black Mountain it offers a secluded and peaceful location for our course participants to learn and explore the potential of applying agroecology within a co-sufficient community.